hazelcast/hazelcast-reference-manual/src/Map-Persistence.md

 #### Accessing a Database Using `Properties`

-You can prepare your own `MapLoader` to access a database such as Cassandra and MongDB.
+You can prepare your own `MapLoader` to access a database such as Cassandra and MongoDB.
 For this, you can first declaratively specify the database properties in your `hazelcast.xml` configuration file and then implement the `MapLoaderLifecycleSupport` interface to pass those properties.

 You can define the database properties, such as its URL and name, using the `properties` configuration element.
 The following is a configuration example for MongoDB: